TaySpuckler/Tays-TextureShader-exporter/README.md

 ## Features
 - Mass texture and shader export into a p3dxml file
-- Shader customization on export
+- Shader customisation on export
-- An option to export both, only texutres or only shaders
+- An option to export both, only textures or only shaders

 ## To do
-- Individual shader customzation
+- Individual shader customisation

 ## Links
 [Blender](https://www.blender.org/)